aworley1/utf8-encoder/utf8.md

 Unicode is a standard that attempts to solve the previously mentioned problems, providing a code page large enough to cover the scripts of all of the world languages, and character encodings to support this.

-## UTF-8
+### UTF-8
 UTF-8 is the most popular of the Unicode character encodings.
 It has a number of advantages over the other variants:
 * It is backwards compatible with the ASCII character encoding described in the previous section
-* It can be space efficient - for US-ASCII, only 1 byte is used per character, 2 bytes will encode characters of almost all Latin-script alphabets and some others.
-3 bytes are required to encode many eastern characters.
+* It can be space efficient - for US-ASCII, only 1 byte is used per character, 2 bytes will encode characters of almost all Latin-script alphabets and others including Greek and
+  Hebrew.
+3 bytes are required to encode Chinese/Japanese characters.
 This is also a criticism that Unicode/UTF-8 are western-centric.

-### Algorithm description
+#### Algorithm description

 For code points less than `0x80` (128) the code point value is simply encoded into natural binary and padded with leading zeros to 8 bits.
 As the code points are the same as
 ASCII in this range, and the character encoding is the same, this supports backwards compatibility with ASCII.